jackos/gobook/README.md

 - Add an option to activate extension with .md or .gobook files
 - Activate extension as default when opening a .gobook file
 - Syntax highlighting
+- Save output of cells to file
+- Reload output when reopening file

 ### In Development
 - Make an icon for .gobook files
-- Save output of cells to file
-- Code completion
+- Code completion / linting
 - Auto format cells
 - Variables explorer
-- Linting
 - Export to PDF